AndreGuo/ITMLUT/README.md

 | Forcing CPU processing                                                                           |                                   `-use_gpu False`                                   |
 | Using input SDR with bit depth != 8                                                              |                               *e.g.* `-in_bitdepth 16`                               |
 | Saving result HDR in other format<br/>(defalut is uncompressed<br/>16-bit `.tif`of single frame) | `-out_format suffix`<br>`png` as 16bit .png<br>`exr` require extra package `openEXR` |

+***Note that:***

+Current checkpoint is trained on our own dataset and degradation model, we will later release a cheackpoint trained on commom dataset e.g. *HDRTV1K (YouTube degradation model)*.

 ## Contact